Markdown on Gno

 Bech32 Addresses

-Gno markdown can automatically recognize and render Bech32 addresses.
+Gno markdown can automatically recognize and render valid Bech32 addresses as clickable links.

 Smart Contract Integration